 Petticoat Lane: World famous Sunday morning clothing market located in trendy Spitalfields.

-Portobello Road: The world’s largest antiques market selling antiques, collectables and vintage clothing.
-It’s worth a visiting for its bustling atmosphere, even if you don’t intend to buy!
+Portobello Road: The world’s largest antiques market selling antiques, collectables and vintage clothing with a bustling atmosphere!

-Buckingham Palace: The London home of the present Royal Family was built in the early 1700s, but was substantially altered by John Nash in the 18th century and did not become a grand state palace until Queen Victoria’s reign.
-The Palace is only open for public during August and September.
-Nearby is The Royal Mews including 18th-century Riding School, ceremonial carriages and Queen’s Gallery.
+Buckingham Palace: The London home of the present Royal Family was built in the early 1700s but did not become a grand state palace until Queen Victoria’s reign.
+The Palace is only open to the public during August and September.

-London Eye: The world’s largest observation wheel soars 135 meters above the River Thames and gives spectacular views over London.
-The wheel was built and opened for the millennium and offers a bird’s-eye view spanning over 25 miles.
+London Eye: The world’s largest observation wheel soars 135 meters above the River Thames and gives spectacular views over London spanning 25 miles.

-Changing of the Guard: Dazzling display of pageantry by the Foot Guards of the Household Division, the Queen’s personal guard.
-The Old Guard forms up in the Palace forecourt before going off duty and handling over to the New Guard, which leaves Wellington Barracks and marches across Birdcage Walk into Spur Road, around the Victoria memorial to the forecourt of Buckingham Palace, accompanied by a band.
+Changing of the Guard: Dazzling display of pageantry by the Foot Guards of the Household Division, the Queen’s personal guard accompanied by a band.

-Madame Tussauds & London Planetarium: Madame Tussaud first developed the process for wax figures during the French revolution, when she made death masks.
-Now one of London’s top tourist attractions, Madame Tussauds allows you to mingle with celebrities through the ages from Muhammad Ali to Lady Gaga and the British Royal Family before experiencing the ‘Spirit of London’ time-travel ride.
-The London Planetarium next door offers you a film trip to the night sky.
+Madame Tussauds: One of London’s top tourist attractions, Madame Tussauds allows you to mingle with celebrities through the ages from Muhammad Ali to Lady Gaga and the British Royal Family.

 Tower of London: The Tower of London has served as a royal residence, armoury, treasury and prison for enemies of the Crown since 1097.
-Many were imprisoned and executed within the tower walls, including the sons and heirs of Edward IV and Henry VIII’s wives, Anne Boleyn and Catherine Howard.
 Today, the tower houses the Crown Jewels.
 Residents include the Beefeaters – the Yeomen Warders who protect the castle.

 British Museum: The world’s oldest museum, founded in 1753, and certainly one of the greatest, with 4 km of galleries displaying artefacts.